chronicle/ingestion-scripts/README.md

 #### Common runtime environment variables

-Following is the table listing all the Chronicle related runtime environment variables that must be configured for all the ingestion scripts.
+Following is the table listing all the Google Security Operations related runtime environment variables that must be configured for all the ingestion scripts.

 | Variable                  | Description    | Required | Default | Secret |